a11yphant/a11yphant/documentation.md

 ### Branches

-We never work on the `development`branch directly.
-All changes are made in a separate branch that will be merged into the development branch after a successful code review.
+We never work on the `development` branch directly.
+All changes are made on a separate branch that will be merged into the development branch after a successful code review.
 Our branch names are formatted as follows:

 ```bash
 <type>/<short-description-of-task>